NOTICE // Educational content about AI tooling for litigation support, not legal advice. Consult a qualified attorney for matter-specific guidance.

 Vendors with strong services and platform integration

-VendorStrengthPlatformBest for
+VendorStrengthPlatformBest For

-HaystackIDDeep Relativity expertise, AI validationRelativityAmLaw 200 matters, regulatory investigations
+HaystackIDDeep Relativity expertise, AI validationRelativityAmLaw 200, regulatory

-Last verified April 2026
+Last verified Apr 2026

 Frequently asked questions

-What skills do litigation support teams need for AI eDiscovery?
+What skills do litigation support teams need for AI eDiscovery?+

 Four new skills are now essential: prompt engineering (writing effective issue descriptions for LLM scoring), output validation (elusion testing and F1 reporting), reasoning trace review (interpreting per-document AI explanations), and statistical sampling design (Grossman-Cormack methodology).
 Traditional processing, project management, and QC skills remain foundational.

-What certification should a litigation support specialist get in 2026?
+What certification should a litigation support specialist get in 2026?+

 The ACEDS (Association of Certified eDiscovery Specialists) CEDS certification covers the full EDRM, including technology-assisted review.
 Relativity Certified Administrator (RCA) and Relativity Certified Professional (RCP) are the leading platform-specific certifications.
 For AI-specific skills, ACEDS has published GenAI eDiscovery continuing education content.

-How does AI change the processing-to-review handoff?
+How does AI change the processing-to-review handoff?+

 Historically, the handoff was: process data, load to review platform, attorney begins coding.
 With AI review, the handoff now includes: configure the AI review module (issue prompt or seed set), run a validation pass, review AI output quality, report validation metrics to the supervising attorney, then begin attorney review of AI-prioritised documents.
 The lit-support team is now responsible for the AI configuration and initial validation.